-Figure 7.2: Consumer price index projections adopted in the MTREF b) Interest rates for borrowing and investment of funds
+Figure 7.2: Consumer price index projections adopted in the MTREF

-The City's projected inflation is to remain below 6% as per the graph above.
-However, various budget elements, including salaries, repairs and maintenance, interest and depreciation cost, will experience higher-than-CPI increases.
-This creates a fiscal gap, which necessitates higher-than-CPI increases.
+Inflation is projected to remain below 6%, although various budget elements such as salaries, repairs and maintenance, interest and depreciation costs show higher-than-CPI increases.
+This creates a fiscal gap, which necessitates higher-than-CPI increases for service charges and rates.

-Borrowing interest rates are factored in at a rate of 11% for 2016/17 and 12% for each of the two outer years.
-An average investment interest rate of 7% is forecast over the 2016/17 MTREF.
+Borrowing interest rates are factored at a prime rate stabilising at 12% over the 2015/16 MTREF.
+The investment interest rate has improved by 1% from the previous financial period.
+An average of 6,50% is forecast over the 2015/16 MTREF.

-Figure 7.3: Interest rates over the 2016/17 MTREF
+Figure 7.3: Interest rates over the 2015/16 MTREF